 Thanks to the translating prowess of Ryan Law (who is responsible for the Hong Kong Movie Database), here is information courtesy of newspapers named Ming Pao, Sing Tao Daily, Apple Daily and Ta Kung Pao as originally published in 1997 and 1998.
 First up is a story from a June 25, 1997 article about Kenny Bee saying during a film premiere that he will go to Hungary in August to work on the movie whose Chinese title is Jade Blood, Blue Heaven.
 He spoke too soon.
 Two days after that article, The Pale Sky was released.
 He co-starred opposite Sammo Hung, but the movie sank without a trace – it only grossed H.K.$ 345,260.
 Before he could begin filming the Vincent Zhou actioner, he was replaced by Ken Wong Hop-Hey.
 He wasn’t a star, but he acted in a film that did okay business.
 Starring Takeshi Kaneshiro and Jordan Chan, Downtown Torpedoes grossed 11,965,985.
 Hollywood gave the okay to ceremoniously dump stars because of flops, but H.K. cinema is driven so much by commerce anyway.

 The start date was delayed, because it took a long time to find an actor to replace Kenny.
 Ken was cheaper, so that was the excuse to justify him being cast despite the fact that he had only done one released movie prior to The Blacksheep Affair.
 When Downtown Torpedoes was released on August 9, the two companies behind the best contemporary Vincent Zhou movie were surprised to learn that Ken was already cast in another movie by the time that it was August 13.
 The Group, starring bigger stars in the form of Francis Ng and Anthony Wong was released on May 9 in 1998 and grossed 4,027,095.
 Ken has been working consistently ever since whereas Kenny’s career was killed before being resurrected in the second half of 2000.
-Back to The Blacksheep Affair, it began filming in late November.
+Back to The Blacksheep Affair, it began filming in late November of 1997.
 Vince witnessed a foreign actor injuring himself on a bridge jumping scene which sent chills up his spine.
 When they were not on set, Shu Qi played with a hand-held camcorder.

 Upon seeing her with the camera, he joked that she wants to be the next Wong Kar-Wai.
 By the time that it was January 28, Vince and Ken had developed a bromance.
 Vince felt that their days in Hungary would be worth remembering.
 As an amusing aside, the movie was released on Valentine’s Day in 1998.
-He pointed out that, during the production, they would run, eat, hang out, and even go to the spa together just like a pair of young lovers.
+He joked that, during the production, they would run, eat, hang out, and even go to the spa together just like a pair of young lovers.
 Nevertheless, Vince had encountered harassment from gay people.
 On a day when he wasn’t with Ken, he unknowingly walked into a “gay” spa, where he was followed by homosexuals.
 Speaking of gay spa, Mike Lambert claimed that the attempted rape scene in the prison scene shower only took 3 days to shoot.
 On a more serious note, Vince felt like he was gambling with his life because he only felt 50% confident for some of the dangerous scenes.
 He also said: “I like to laugh and play a lot, but there hasn’t been any producers offering me comedy roles.”

 On February 18, a press conference was held at a hotel.
 The event was somewhat quiet as the only representatives of the movie were Ching Siu-Tung (the action coordinator) and Andrew Lin (an actor who previously worked on Alien 3 in the special effects make-up department).
 The latter played the villain.
 The word of mouth was decent but the box office cash flow wasn’t enough.
 The movie finished its run on February 27 with only 5,887,650 to show for it.
 Back to February 18, Ching said that there was one time when they were studying the script where Shu Qi (a.k.a.
 Hsu Chi) interrupted the meeting and asked about her action scenes.
 They told her that she would have a scene in which she would be equipped with 30 to 40 reaction bullets.
 She agreed immediately.
 When the time came for the scene, although the bullets were reduced to half the amount, she was still scared.
 Later, Ching had to personally calm the crying lady down to continue the shoot.
 He also apologized to her after the scene.